ichard26/ichard26/README.md

 ### Hey, nice to see you!

 Hello!
 I’m Richard.
 I go by `ichard26` on the internet.
-My pronouns are he/they.

 I’m a hobby Python developer and OSS contributor.
 Over the years, I've served on the core team for several projects: